 8. Online safety and the use of mobile technology

 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
-The Trust is committed to regularly reviewing the filtering and monitoring systems in schools to ensure it takes into account the ever changing language used by the children.

 To address this, our Trust aims to: